badiyl/library/README.md

 A PHP class for array manipulation in PHP.
 ### PHP CLASS STRING
 A PHP class for string manipulation in PHP.
+### PHP CLASS MYHTML
+A PHP simple class for manipulation DOM.